JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Etymology_of_Coined_Terminology.md

 ### Astronomy

-[UB 0:0.5](/en/The_Urantia_Book/0#p0_5) Your world, Urantia, is one of many similar inhabited planets which comprise the local universe of _Nebadon._ This universe, together with similar creations, makes up the superuniverse of _Orvonton,_ from whose capital, Uversa, our commission hails.
+<a id="a778_0"></a>[UB 0:0.5](/en/The_Urantia_Book/0#p0_5) Your world, Urantia, is one of many similar inhabited planets which comprise the local universe of _Nebadon._ This universe, together with similar creations, makes up the superuniverse of _Orvonton,_ from whose capital, Uversa, our commission hails.
 Orvonton is one of the seven evolutionary superuniverses of time and space which circle the never-beginning, never-ending creation of divine perfection—the central universe of _Havona._ At the heart of this eternal and central universe is the stationary Isle of Paradise, the geographic center of infinity and the dwelling place of the eternal God.

 - Paradise astronomy
 	- [**Havona**](#havona)